aksio-app/docs/adrs/ADR-004-database-architecture.md

 ## Decision

-We will use **PostgreSQL with Apache AGE (A Graph Extension)** running on **GCP Cloud SQL** as our primary database solution.
+We will use **PostgreSQL with ltree extension** running on **GCP Cloud SQL** as our primary database solution.

+> **Implementation Note**: Initially we considered Apache AGE for graph capabilities, but discovered it's not available in Cloud SQL.
+The ltree extension, which is available, actually provides a better fit for our hierarchical data needs.

 ## Rationale

 ### 1. Perfect GCP Cloud SQL Integration

-PostgreSQL with AGE on Cloud SQL provides unmatched integration with our chosen cloud platform:
+PostgreSQL with ltree on Cloud SQL provides unmatched integration with our chosen cloud platform:

 **Native GCP Support:**
 - **Fully Managed Service**: Cloud SQL handles patches, backups, replication automatically